khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/typography.md

 ## Documentation Markdown Typescale

 Documentation markdown is defined as any markdown that is written outside of issuable pages, such as a README or Wiki page.
 Content written using markdown includes typography that contains fixed margins and increased line-heights to improve readability.
-Label text is not available for documentation markdown because all markdown is long-form content.
+Label text is not available for documentation markdown because all markdown is considered long-form content.

 ### Base